qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/default_jobs_actions.rst

-When you run the job the process will starting telling you the path it is watching, and will continue until you terminate it with Ctrl-C. On \*ix like systems you can put the job in the shell’s background with ``&``, in order to get your shell prompt back.
+When you run the job the process will starting telling you the path it is watching, and will continue until you terminate it with Ctrl-C. On \*ix like systems you can put the job in the shell's background with ``&``, in order to get your shell prompt back.
 The job will continue running, and only produce some console output when its associate command is being run.
 In order to terminate it you have to bring it to the foreground again and then press Ctrl-C (Or you can